 Like any other instructional solution, a game should be carefully designed, developed, and implemented to facilitate learning.
-The goal of a serious game is not only to create an immersive and engaging experience for learners, but also for them to achieve a specific learning outcome.
+The goal of a serious game is not only to create an immersive and engaging experience for learners, but to help them achieve specific learning outcomes.
 Game designers have a strong understanding of game goals, core dynamics, game mechanics and game elements.
-But this does not guarantee a serious game if designers do not possess solid instructional design skills.
-This course starts with an introduction of what serious games are, followed by a close look into the interplay between cellular and molecular storage mechanisms and the cognitive neuroscience of memory and learning.
-This is followed by a peek at why people play and the motivational theories that interpret this behavior.
-Students are then briefed on game design fundamentals, with a focus on iterative design approach, playtest and the need for assessment.
-This course takes an evidence-based approach towards information that comprises critical thinking about and critical reading of information to review what research says about the current games, particularly for healthcare applications.
+But this does not guarantee the success of a serious game if designers do not possess solid instructional design skills and work closely with domain experts.
+This course starts with an introduction of what serious games are, followed by a review of the motivational, learning and behavioural theories that support the use of games in education.
+Students will then learn about the design and development cycle for serious games, including game design fundamentals, with a focus on iterative design, development tools, key technologies, playtest and the need for rigorous assessment and evaluation.
+This course takes an evidence-based approach towards information that comprises critical thinking about, and critical reading of information to review what research says about current serious games, particularly for healthcare applications.
+It will provide a hands-on experience for students to gain the basic skills and know-how for serious games development, through practical workshops, and a design and development project.
 At the end of the course, students will be competent to execute a well-informed, evidence-based approach towards the instructional design and development of a serious game.

-|Continuous Assessment 1||12.5%||Week 3|
+|Continuous Assessment 1||15%||TBC|

-|Continuous Assessment 2||12.5%||Week 8|
+|Continuous Assessment 2||15%||TBC|

 |Final group presentation (Game script/instructions, brochure/Ads, Abstract, peer-peer evaluation)||30%||Weeks 13 and 14|

 * The first number represents the number of hours per week assigned for lectures, recitations and cohort classroom study.
 The second number represents the number of hours per week assigned for field work.
 The third number represents the number of hours per week assigned for independent study.